drewwilimitis/Machine-Learning-Projects/README.md

 # ML_projects

-Projects based on exercises from the textbook "Hands on Machine Learning with Scikit-Learn and Tensorflow"
+Some of my own projects based on exercises from the textbook "Hands on Machine Learning with Scikit-Learn and Tensorflow"

 ![image](https://user-images.githubusercontent.com/16658498/52454343-0b90fb00-2b11-11e9-9665-23bb8c959487.png)